dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 final color = MyColor(red: 80, green: 80, blue: 80);
 {% endprettify %}

-Default values work as expected for both parameter types:
+For optional parameters, default values work as expected:

 {% prettify dart %}
 MyColor([this.red = 0, this.green = 0, this.blue = 0]);